pageactions/page-actions-js/README.md

 After creating new object it's mandatory to set a **collector URL** and **account ID**.

 Collector URL is a place where all your actions are sent.
 You can see your collector URL when you add new site in Page Actions Dashboard.
+If you don't want your actions to be stored (for example from local or test environment), set collector URL to *https://app.page-actions.com/test-collector*.

 Account ID is your unique UUID identifier that you can get from your Account settings or get during new site onboarding.